markterweele/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

 - For Group Policy, you can use the "Allow commercial data pipeline" policy, which is also available in the Intune [settings catalog](/intune/intune-service/configuration/settings-catalog).
 - For an MDM solution, you can use the AllowCommercialDataPipeline setting in the System Policy configuration service provider (CSP).

-For more information about AllowCommercialDataPipeline and the “Allow commercial data pipeline” policy, [review this information](/windows/client-management/mdm/policy-csp-system#allowcommercialdatapipeline).
+For more information about AllowCommercialDataPipeline and the "Allow commercial data pipeline" policy, [review this information](/windows/client-management/mdm/policy-csp-system#allowcommercialdatapipeline).

 ## Change privacy settings on a single server